French hip-hop: Influence of American hip-hop

 French hip-hop, like hip-hop in other countries, is highly influenced by American hip-hop.
 Columnist David Brooks wrote that "ghetto life, at least as portrayed in rap videos, now defines for the young, poor and disaffected what it means to be oppressed.
 Gangsta resistance is the most compelling model for how to rebel against that oppression."
 He argued that the gangster image of American hip hop appeals to mostly young & impoverished immigrant minorities in France, as a means to oppose the racism and oppression they experience.
-Jody Rosen counters Brooks' argument, criticizing that Brooks makes use of only a few, old samples of potential French gangsta rap that contain violent or misogynistic lyrics.
-Brooks fails to accurately assess French hip hop's larger scope, and discounts its potential for "rappers of amazing skill, style, and wit."
+Jody Rosen counters Brooks' argument, criticizing that Brooks makes use of only a few, old samples of potential French gangsta rap that contain violent or misogynistic lyrics, and asserting that Brooks fails to accurately assess French hip hop's larger scope and discounts its potential for "rappers of amazing skill, style, and wit."

 Francophone rap was given a boost in the early 21st century by a decision of the French ministry of culture, which insisted that French-language stations play a minimum of 40 percent of French-language music during transmission.

 This makes up one quarter of the radio's top 100, ten percent of local music production and has sold hundreds of thousands of CDs.
 French hip hop, however, is often criticized for imitating American hip hop style.
 French rapper MC Solaar agrees sarcastically, saying, "French rap is pretty much a U.S. branch office... we copy everything, don't we?
 We don't even take a step back."

 Parts of American hip-hop culture have left a mark on the culture of French hip-hop as well in terms of fashion, clothing, music videos, jewelry, sounds and other things.
 Hip-hop culture was imported from America, especially with the influence of New York rappers and the music that came out of New York.